mathspp/mathspp/pages/02.blog/02.problems/blog.md

 Blog posts with problems to get your brain going!
 You get a new problem every fortnight and the solutions are published later.

-If you want the problems delivered to your inbox be sure to [subscribe to the Problems newsletter](https://mathspp.com/subscribe).
+If you want the problems delivered to your inbox be sure to [subscribe to the newsletter](https://mathspp.com/subscribe).

-The next problem is scheduled for late June.

 <sub><sup>You may notice some problems are missing...
 I'm still migrating articles from my [old blog](http://mathspp.blogspot.com).</sup></sub>